 For dinner, as we had arranged, I went to with Moo and Anastasis.
 We went to a new Mezedopolio (a taverna) in Ayia Marina.
 On the way back it started to rain and I had to leave the scooter at the hotel where Anastasis and Moo were staying.
 They drove me to the yard.

 Thursday May 15, 2008

 Thetis was launched at 1500.
 There were no leaks.
 The electric head pump, while it did operate, it did not draw any water, but after filling the head with fresh water it was primed and it worked.
 Mastro Michalis, Agmar’s technical chief, and a new mechanic, Yiorgos, boarded and we motored away from the “pool” for the sea trials.
 Following the dripless seal’s instructions we bled it.
 No water entering from there, not a drop!
 The engine worked smoothly but we then encountered the first problem: there was no current produced by the alternator.
-It turned out that its the alternator’s circuit breaker was open.
+It turned out that the alternator’s circuit breaker was open.
 Fortunately the problem was discovered early and there was no damage done.
 The second problem was the new tachometer, which now gets its signal from the alternator, was off and needed to be calibrated.
 Mastro Michalis revved the engine to its maximum RPM, Thetis moved at better than 7.5 knots, a speed never before reached without sails.
 While I was very pleased Mastro Michalis was not.
 He did not like the way the valve at the hot water heat-exchanger return was vibrating.
-He wants to make some re-arrangement on the plumbing and eliminate the vibration.
+He wanted to make some re-arrangement on the plumbing and eliminate the vibration.
 By the way, the hot water on the sink was really hot, burning hot, even after such a short engine running time.
 We were back at 1610.
 Total distance 1.54 M but a very successful sea-trial.
-Mastro Michalis promised that everything will be rectified by tomorrow.
+Mastro Michalis promised that everything would be rectified by tomorrow.